BobSteagall/clang-builder/README.txt

     clang-build-vars.sh.

   * make-clang.sh - This script makes Clang from within the build subdirectory.
-    By default, tt runs with -j6 (i.e., up to 6 parallel processes); you can change this value by modifying the CLANG_BUILD_THREADS_ARG variable defined in the clang-build-vars.sh script described above.
+    By default, it runs with -j6 (i.e., up to 6 parallel processes); you can change this value by modifying the CLANG_BUILD_THREADS_ARG variable defined in the clang-build-vars.sh script described above.